gcanti/fp-ts/docs/modules/Applicative.ts.md

 ## getApplicativeMonoid

-Lift a monoid into 'F', the inner values are concatenated using the provided `Monoid`.
+Lift a monoid into 'F', the inner values are combined using the provided `Monoid`.

 **Signature**